Cryptoc1/avi/README.md

 ```

 ## Requirements
-All the requirements in `requirements.txt` can be satisfied by installing tweepy through pip (`install.sh` runs the following command).
+All the requirements in `requirements.txt` can be satisfied by installing tweepy through pip (`install.sh --with-tweepy` runs the following command).

     $ pip install -U tweepy